aidatuhcic/abandonedwebcharlie/README.md

 Measure(s) of progress:
 - Added a HTML file, and folders for JavaScript and CSS.
-- Published a HTML template on Github.
+- Created HTML pages for solution, process, team, problem
+- Added the website template chosen from W3 schools to the index page.
 - Created a group  ArcGIS Developer's account and shared login details with team.
 - Uploaded required Toronto Parks shapefile and Blacklegged tick surveillance CSV on group ArcGIS developer's account.